platinio/SimplePoolSystem/README.md

 click on the minus sign to delete it.

 #Note
-Remenber to use OnDisable method, for reset the values of your objects.
+Remenber to use OnDisable method, to reset the values of your objects.